hlaineka/42sh/README.md

-# 42sh
+# 21sh
 Next step on creating a shell that fill the requirements of POSIX

-Collaborators on this project are @hlaineka, @huhtasheikki and @jwilen
+Collaborators on this project are @hlaineka and @huhtasheikki

 Still work in progress!